-The graph below matches the cumulative 5-Year total return of holders of Builders FirstSource, Inc.'s common stock with the cumulative total returns of the Russell 2000 index and the S&P 600 Building Products index.
-The graph assumes that the value of the investment in our common stock, in each index, and in the peer group (including reinvestment of dividends) was \$100 on December 31, 2017 and tracks it through December 31, 2022.
+The graph compares Builders FirstSource, Inc.'s cumulative 5-Year total shareholder return on common stock with the cumulative total returns of the S&P 500 index and the S&P 600 Building Products index.
+The graph tracks the performance of a \$100 investment in our common stock and in each index (with the reinvestment of all dividends) from December 31, 2019, to December 31, 2024.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\

-Among Builders FirstSource, Inc., the Russell 2000 Index and the S&P 600 Building Products Index
+Among Builders FirstSource, Inc., the S&P 500 Index and the S&P 600 Building Products Index

-\$100 invested on 12/31/17 in stock or index, including reinvestment of dividends.
+\\$100 invested on 12/31/19 in stock or index, including reinvestment of dividends.
 Fiscal year ending December 31.

-Copyright© 2023 Standard & Poor's, a division of S&P Global.
-All rights reserved.
-Copyright© 2023 Russell Investment Group.
+Copyright© 2025 Standard & Poor's, a division of S&P Global.
 All rights reserved.